austin5919/Media-Player---SE/README.md

 1)Click the *Browse* button.
 This will open a new window which will allow you to navigate to the song.
 Once you've navigated to your song you may click the *Open* button which will close the window and add the song to the library.

 #### Add A Song To Playlist
-1) Right click on the song you want to add to a playlist.
+1)Right click on the song you want to add to a playlist.
 This will prompt a menu that will allow you to "Select Other Playlist."
 Hover over the playlist you want to add the song to and then click on "Add Selected Song."